ghostbyt3/ghostbyt3.github.io/_posts/2020-10-3-HTB-Blackfield.md

 ![https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-blackfield/Untitled.png](https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-blackfield/Untitled.png)

-Blackfield is a goof Windows Activity directory box first we need exploit AS-REP-roasting we can reset another user’s password over RPC.
-With access to another share, I’ll find a bunch of process memory dumps, one of which is lsadump.
-User is have Special privilege calles SeBackupPrivilege and SeRestorePrivilege using that and DiskShadow we can copy the Drive.
+Blackfield is a good Windows Activity directory box, first we need exploit AS-REP-roasting we can reset another user’s password over RPC.
+With access to another share, We will found a bunch of process memory dumps, one of which is lsadump and we get user password.
+User have Special privilege called SeBackupPrivilege and SeRestorePrivilege using that and DiskShadow we can copy the Drive.

 Link: [https://www.hackthebox.eu/home/machines/profile/255](https://www.hackthebox.eu/home/machines/profile/255)